-Some gardeners make their own organic pesticides that taste so terrible that your pests will move on.
-Two examples are mixing garlic, chilli and onion or mixing kelp and neem oil.
+Some gardeners make their own organic pesticides that taste so terrible that your pests will move on, for example by mixing garlic, chilli and onion.

 Pyrethrum sprays, which are made from flower extracts, are effective but tend to linger, therefore they can damage new arrivals of good insects.

 There are many eco-friendly and chemical sprays available.
 It is advisable to confirm which pests are in your garden and then ask a Bunnings Team Member for advice.